 But viewing the IoT as just another advertising “channel” is short-sighted.
 Our years as ad-pushers and lead-generating purists have scattered in the wake of pull marketing.
 Marketers have been flagged as the owners of customer experience; to fully embrace that challenge, we must concentrate on delivering continual value to buyers – before, during and beyond the purchase.

 The IoT plays an important role in this scenario because it allows marketers to remain connected to buyers (through “smart” products).
 And the data-sharing isn’t just one-way.
-Through the IoT, connected devices have the ability to talk to us, to applications and to each other.
+Through the IoT, interconnected devices have the ability to talk to us, to applications and to each other.
 By collecting sensor data, marketers can gain real-time insight into how buyers are using products – powerful information marketers can use to shape an ongoing dialogue with customers.

 But we won’t be able to harvest customer insights from the IoT by ourselves.
 Without question, serving up the “right” customer experience takes a village.
-Are we, as marketers, investing effort in forming collaborative “communities” within (and even beyond) our organizations so we can to learn more about our customers?
+Are we, as marketers, investing effort in forming interconnected “communities” within (and even beyond) our organizations so we can to learn more about our customers?

 If we aren’t doing it now, we definitely need to start.
 Nothing less will do when the insight we’re seeking lives within the IoT.

-Data for an Ongoing Customer Dialogue
+Interconnected Data for an Ongoing Customer Dialogue

 Nearly two years ago, a group of marketing luminaries predicted that the most important marketing metric would change from “share of wallet” or “share of voice” to “share of experience.”
 As marketers, we want buyers to choose our brands to engage with.
 The best way to accomplish this is to deliver an experience that is in step with their current needs, yet beyond their greatest expectations.